 The Company has a loan agreement with its immediate parent, Phoenicia Malta Limited (note 8).
-As a result of the pandemic and measures taken by the Governments, the hotel, owned by Phoenicia Malta Limited and operated by Phoenicia Hotel Company Limited has experienced curtailment of its business since March 2020, and due to the health and safety risk to our guests and staff resulting from COVID-19, the hotel cannot accommodate hotel guests at present, thus not being able to generate revenue since then.
-To date the Group is in receipt of various COVID-19 business assistance programmes in order to mitigate against the adverse financial impact of this pandemic on the Company, and to safeguard its future wellbeing and that of its bondholder and other stakeholders.
+As a result of the pandemic and measures taken by the Governments, the Hotel, owned by Phoenicia Malta Limited and operated by Phoenicia Hotel Company Limited has experienced continuous disruptions.